Computer power supply prices

 - Starting up to the login screen and then shutting down

-- Freezing or getting stuck on the Windows icon
+- Freezing or being stuck on the Windows icon

-- Certain parts of the PC are not functioning properly (e.g. USB ports, graphics card, hard drive)
+- Components not functioning correctly (USB ports, graphics card, hard drive)

 Power Supply Selection and Troubleshooting